Developer guide

 (optional)

-step and the operator_questionnaire
+and operator_questionnaire

-empty array [ ]
+[ ]

 <array>